idun-corp/docs/ProptechOS-Service-Object/README.md

 #### Processing pipeline steps

-1. ServiceObject is created and put into the routing queue.
+1. ServiceObject is created, modified or deleted and put into the routing queue.
 1. Router picks up a ServiceObject and tests for existing route filters.
 1. ServiceObject put into the specific dispatcher queue(s).
 1. Dedicated Dispatcher picks up ServiceObject and dispatches based on the provided information.